Medical safety

 during camp

 Should your camper get a minor scrape or bruise, you will not receive a phone call from the nurse.
-If your camper gets injured, has an emergency, needs to go to the doctor, has to stay in the clinic for any reason, or needs to be picked up from camp for health reasons, your camper’s emergency contact will be notified as quickly as possible by a nurse.
+If your camper gets injured, has an emergency, needs to go to the doctor, has to stay in the clinic for an extended amount of time, or needs to be picked up from camp for health reasons, your camper’s emergency contact will be notified as quickly as possible by a member of our health team.

-If your camper has a sustained fever over 99.4, they will be kept in the clinic for further treatment and evaluation.
+If your camper has a sustained fever over 100.0, they will be kept in the clinic for further evaluation, treatment, and rest.
 We will rejoin them with their cabin if/when they are fever free and feeling better to do so.
-If your camper has a sustained fever of >101 degrees, their emergency contact will be informed and arrangements for pick-up will be made.
+If your camper has a sustained fever of >102 degrees, their emergency contact will be informed and arrangements for pick-up will be made.

 If you will be out of town or unreachable while your camper is at camp, please make sure to add an alternative emergency contact to your camper’s health form on their camper profile through the parent portal.